tech-magic/computational-biology/README.md

 This section provides theoretical foundations and algorithmic guides for understanding computational biology.

 ### Files:
+- `cellular_automata_basics.md`
+  Intro to basic concepts of cellular automata for computational applications.

 - `computational_biology_basic_concepts.md`
   Intro to molecular biology concepts for computational applications.